ncoughlin/ground-control-40-dev-board/README.md

 # Ground Control 40 Dev Board

+⭐ If you appreciate this project, please consider giving it a star.

 The Ground Control 40 Dev Board is an **open source** 40% ortho-linear keyboard shell with exposed pin header, designed for rapid prototyping with any micro-controller of your choice.

 ![ground control 40 dev > overhead](./images/ground_control_40_dev_1_1000px.jpg)